jemishavasoya/jemishavasoya/README.md

 A Professional Flutter Developer
 ---------------------------------

-I am professional flutter freelancer.who work in this field from last 4+ years and having good knowledge of STATE MANAGEMENTS RESPONSIVE UI WORKS BUG FIXING / IMPROVE PERFORMANCES ADDING VARIOUS ENV.
+I am professional flutter Developer.who work in this field from last 4+ years and having good knowledge of STATE MANAGEMENTS RESPONSIVE UI WORKS BUG FIXING / IMPROVE PERFORMANCES ADDING VARIOUS ENV.
 IN PROJECTS also working with different kind of platforms like firebase, open CV, tensor flow, agora, one signal, razor pay, stripe, deep AR. and etc...

 * 🌍  I'm based in Surat,Gujrat,India
 * ✉️  You can contact me at [jempatellb@gmail.com](mailto:jempatellb@gmail.com)